galasa-dev/galasa.dev/src/markdown-pages/docs/managers/mq-manager.md

 <details><summary>Clear messages from a queue</summary>

-The following snippet shows the code required to clear messages from an MQ queue:
+The following snippet shows the code required to clear messages from a queue:

 ```java
 queue.clearQueue();